Providing Reception Services

 • Time for the doctors to perform surgery

-• Prevents customers/clients are banking up (unpleasantly long waiting) in the waiting room or in a boarding facility.
+• Prevents customers/clients are banking up (unpleasantly long waiting) in the waiting room or a boarding facility.
 It prevents overbooking in busy periods, like Christmas.

 Some examples of appointment or booking software that animal care facilities may use include the following: